h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_2_Quiz.md

 3. Calculate the KL divergence between the true distribution and predicted distribution
 4. Explain how minimizing the cross-entropy loss relates to maximum likelihood estimation

+For a detailed explanation of this question, see [Question 4: Cross-Entropy Loss in Classification](L2_2_4_explanation.md).

 ## Question 5

 ### Problem Statement